About Your Surgery

 Purchase Hibiclens® Skin Cleanser

-Hibiclens is a skin cleanser that kills germs for 6 hours after using it (see Figure 3).
+Hibiclens is a skin cleanser that kills germs for 24 hours after using it (see Figure 3).
 Showering with Hibiclens before surgery will help reduce your risk of infection after surgery.
-Hibiclens is available at your local pharmacy without a prescription.
+You can buy Hibiclens at your local pharmacy without a prescription.

 Purchase Supplies for Your Bowel Preparation, if Needed

 Your surgeon may instruct you to clean out your bowels before your surgery.
 Your nurse will tell you how.
 You will need to purchase the following supplies for your bowel preparation at your local pharmacy.
-You do not need a prescription.
+You don’t need a prescription.

 - 1 (238-gram) bottle of polyethylene glycol (MiraLAX®)